suchyta1/Valarauko/README.md

 The code puts the `Balrog` objects in the `r, i, z` coadd images, then builds the `riz` detection image, with [`swarp`](http://www.astromatic.net/software/swarp).
 It also draws into the `g` and `Y` images, then runs [`sextractor`](http://www.astromatic.net/software/sextractor) over each band using the `riz` `Balrog` image for detection.
-All of this is done with code that amounts to wrappers around `Balrog` itself, and `swarp` and `sextractor` can be configured in the same was as DESDM.
+All of this is done with code that amounts to wrappers around `Balrog` itself. `swarp` and `sextractor` can be configured in the same was as DESDM.
 We're also doing `nosim` runs over each band, running `sextractor` prior to inserting the `Balrog` objects.
-For both the `nosim` and usual `sim` calls we even run `sextractor` using the dectection as a measurement image.
+For both the `nosim` and usual `sim` calls we even run `sextractor` using the dectection image as a measurement image.

 ## Installation